 I almost answered just because of that.
-I didn’t even remember who Kyle was but there was a connection.
+I didn’t even remember who Kyle was, but there was a connection.
 Somehow.
-I almost answered, which is better than direct decline of the call.
+I almost answered, which is better than a direct decline of the call.

-In the office I use Skype for Business or Zoom when it’s a group call.
+In the office, I use Google Meet or Zoom when it’s a group call.
 Either way, if you take business calls on your iPhone like me, this is good to know.

-Follow up matters and of course that is one reason why some marketers and sales people just hammer us with emails.
+Follow-up matters, and of course, that is one reason why some marketers and salespeople hammer us with emails.

 Global expert Tamara Burkett joined me on an episode of the podcast and shared even more tips.